jamesdiacono/Replete/webl/README.md

 # The WEBL server

 It is possible to control wun or more WEBLs from a Node.js process.
-Instances of the WEBL may be run in a different browsers, for example Firefox and Safari.
+WEBLs may even be run in different browsers simultaneously, for example in Firefox and Safari.

 The below diagram illustrates the communication between the various components.
 See webl_server.js for usage instructions.